Seeking an Experienced and Committed Leader

 The Director of Counseling, Health and Wellness Services is responsible for providing vision, leadership, and management for the multidisciplinary teams that provide primary medical care, mental health care, and health promotion programs and services to the diverse student population.
 The Director supervises the Associate Director/Medical Coordinator, three Psychologists, and the Technologist directly, and, is ultimately responsible for a team of approximately 18 full- and part-time clinical, administrative and support staff, and trainees.
 Reporting to the Vice President for Student Affairs and Dean of Students, the Director is involved in divisional and institutional committees and is part of the University’s emergency response group.

-The Director is ultimately responsible for ensuring that the operations and management of CHWS complies with all university policies, state and federal laws, and professional standards.
+The Director is ultimately responsible for ensuring that the operations and management of CHWS comply with all university policies, state and federal laws, and professional standards.
 It is the Director’s role to monitor and guide the functioning of CHWS to ensure the provision of the highest standards of ethical treatment.
 The responsibilities of the position include, but are not limited to, the following:

 - Provide strategic planning, leadership and direction to CHWS